h3xp/RickDangerousUpdate/README.md

 ## Installation

-The three options on the "Installation menu" are:
+### Install/Reinstall

-- Install/Reinstall - this option will install the update tool fresh to the "Options" tab in EmulationStation, overwriting any existing configuration.
+This option will install the update tool fresh to the "Options" tab in EmulationStation.
+If an existing configuration exists then an Update operation is performed instead.

+### Update

-- Update - this option will update your version to the most current version available.
+This option will update your version to the most current version of the tool available.

+### Uninstall/Remove

-- Uninstall/Remove - this option will remove the tool entirely from the "Options" tab in EmulationStation..
+This option will remove the tool entirely from the "Options" tab in EmulationStation and from your system.

 ## Support